Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 And that’s pretty much it.
 The whole shuttle program sounds innocent enough.
 There was nothing to suggest that the space shuttle was meant for something sinister.
 Yet that didn’t stop the Soviet officials from being overly suspicious of the shuttle program.
 Believe it or not, the space shuttle is an ominous sight for them.
 How sure are they that it’s merely a transport vehicle and a weapon of war?

 And that was exactly how they see it.

 The Space Shuttle as a Weapon

-As silly as it might sounds, the Soviet Officials were convinced that the Space Shuttle was not meant for peaceful purposes.
+As silly as it might sound, the Soviet Officials were convinced that the Space Shuttle was not meant for peaceful purposes.
 A space vehicle that could cruise at more than 20 times the speed of sound in the earth’s orbit could do a lot of damage.

-The U.S. have NASA as national space agency.
-It’s a unified body that manage space activities.
+The U.S. have NASA as a national space agency.
+It’s a unified body that manages space activities.
 The Soviet Union on the other hand had none.
 Projects are managed by different design bureaus and in 1974, Valentin Glushko, a soviet engineer formed a new bureau NPO Energiya.
 And when the shuttle program went on public, he wondered why the U.S. is building a large space vehicle.

-That sounds far-fetched, but an orbital military station that came close to Death Star wasn’t the only thing that worries them.
+That sounds far-fetched, but an orbital military station that came close to Death Star wasn’t the only thing that worried them.
 The Death Star could fire high powered beam, and what if the space shuttle will launch laser firing satellites instead?

 Even more outrageous than real Death Stars and death rays, the Soviet Officials also saw the shuttle orbiter as a super bomber.
 They are convinced that it will make a sudden dive into the atmosphere, drop bombs into Moscow and escape into orbit.